 Siamese cat breeders drafted a breed standard based on what they thought the cat should look like.
 Having studied Siamese cat history carefully, it is my considered view that the breeders decided on a starting point for the breed standard that was ill conceived.

 Early descriptions of the Siamese cat indicated that she was smaller and finer boned that the domestic cats that Europeans were accustomed to.
 The 1911 Encyclopedia referred to a long head.
 It is my contention that the imported Siamese was indeed finer boned than the domestic cats in Britain but still of “normal” appearance.
 In other words it is a question of perception and relative sizes.
+This is because the British non-purebred shorthair does have quite a square face and is quite stocky.

 Having decided that the Siamese cat needed to become more elegant the breed standard was geared to produce the abnormal appearance of the Modern Siamese we now see.
 The starting point was incorrect (i.e. the original Siamese was not thin and long headed) and the breeders then overshot the mark in their desire to turn out winning show cats.